 How to hide rows in a SharePoint?

 You can hide and even set a unique permission for each row in a list, also you can control who sees which rows in SharePoint.
 This functionality is PMO project dashboard, where you can project all your projects and you can hide few rows from the list.
-You can also limit user access in a list by utilize item-level permissions.
+You can also limit user access in a list by utilize item-level permissions and improves SharePoint List Row Level Security.
 But the drawback of this feature is, you cannot set permissions for a specified row for a specified user.
 Purchase Microsoft SharePoint from Veelead Solutions

 There are different methods in hiding the rows, such as modern custom list or classical list like Tasks, Contacts, etc., but the steps might vary between modern custom lists and other lists.
 You can follow the instructions below.